Tasmanian nativehen

-The Tasmanian nativehen (Tribonyx mortierii) (palawa kani: piyura) (alternate spellings: Tasmanian native-hen or Tasmanian native hen) is a flightless rail and one of twelve species of birds endemic to the Australian island of Tasmania.
+The Tasmanian nativehen (Tribonyx mortierii) (alternative spellings: Tasmanian native-hen or Tasmanian native hen), also known by its palawa kani name piyura,is a flightless rail and one of twelve species of birds endemic to Australia's island state of Tasmania.
 Although many flightless birds have a history of extinction at the hands of humans, the species has actually benefited from the introduction of European-style agricultural practices in Tasmania.
 Its success may also be attributed to the recent extinction of its main predator, the thylacine.

 Nomenclature

-The species was originally described in 1840 as Tribonyx mortierii — the mortierii being in honour of Barthélemy Charles Joseph Dumortier.
-Local names include narkie, waterhen and turbo chook.
-The Palawa kani name for the nativehen is piyura and is derived from the extinct Paredarerme and Little Swanport languages.
+The species was originally described in 1840 as Tribonyx mortierii — the mortierii being in honour of Belgian botanist Barthélemy Charles Joseph Dumortier.
+The palawa kani name for the Tasmanian nativehen is piyura, from the Swanport/Oyster Bay language region.
+Local nicknames include narkie, waterhen and turbo chook, despite the species being in the Rallidae family and not being related to junglefowl or the domestic chicken.

 Description

 The Tasmanian nativehen is a stocky flightless bird between 43 and 51 cm in length.
 The upperparts are olive-brown with a white patch on the flank.
 The underparts are darker with a bluish-grey tinge.
 The short tail is close to black and mostly held erect.
 The legs are thick and powerful, with a grey scaly appearance and sharp claws.
 The eyes are bright red.
 The bill has a small greenish-yellow frontal shield.

 The juvenile bird is similar in appearance to the adult, though the colours are more subdued on the body and the underparts have fine white spots.
 The bill is greenish-yellow and the eyes bright red.
 Male birds generally have longer bills and legs, though there is enough overlap that the sexes are indistinguishable, even in the hand.